apache/nuttx/Documentation/reference/user/05_counting_semaphore.rst

 *never* be used in this signaling case.
 Subtle, strange behaviors may result.

+Semaphore does not support priority inheritance by default.
+If you need to use a semaphore as a mutex you need to change its default behavior.

+In user space, it is recommended to use pthread_mutex instead of semaphore for resource protection

 When priority inheritance is enabled with ``CONFIG_PRIORITY_INHERITANCE``, the default *protocol* for the semaphore will be to use priority inheritance.
 For signaling semaphores,